 Now were anchored & right in front in a tree is an eagle just sitting there watching the fish go by.
 A couple of little otters swam by.
 The wind is dying down.
 We're SO happy to be way in here so calm, no waves.
 Looks like it'll be another peaceful evening.
 BUT we looked at the calendar & realized we'd best be getting on down the island.
 I can't believe how the time is slipping away.
 Never seems to amaze me how that happens.
 At least next year there will be no time limits except winter.

 July 10, 2010

-SO here we are in a blowie cove - but we've got to rest after almost 9 solid hours totally ON.
-So we're having lamb & pork n' beans.
+Here we are in a blowie cove but we've got to rest after almost 9 solid hours.
+We're having lamb & pork n' beans.
 THEN we're going to BED!
-The sun is shining - unlike the other side of the Brooks where it was rainy - which is more to my liking.
-I don't like this sun - it's too much.
+The sun is shining unlike the other side of the Brooks where it was rainy which is more to my liking.
+I don't like this sun it's too much.
 Probably about 70 degrees!
 YUCK!
-Give me 55 - 60 - oh yeah!
+Give me 55 - 60 oh yeah!

 Another treat back @ Klashkish Inlet was HAM operator & West Coast expert, Rolly VE0TI of MV Tropic Isle came by for a visit.
 We had an impromptu dinner of his huge salmon fillet, squash & potatoes.
 It was SO good & so fun to meet him.